Make the most of Gwapit with notification topics

 Let’s start simple!
 How about a pool to catch all the email notifications you get from Google Calendar?
 This one is easy since the footer of Google calendar’s emails is always the same.
 We can look for something unique in that footer, such as:

 Invitation from Google Calendar.
-Let’s use it as a filter to define our group:
+Let’s use it as a filter to define our topic:

 Slack workspaces can get messy fairly quickly.
 Gwapit helps you to structure the feed.
 You can even group different workspaces.
-Here, I group all messages from the UX team into one single group:
+Here, I group all messages from the UX team into one single topic:

 🚫 GET RID OF UNWANTED NOTIFICATIONS

 Prioritization can go both ways!
-You can also use groups to pool together non-critical information and bury it down at the very bottom of your feed.
+You can also use topics to pool together non-critical information and bury it down at the very bottom of your feed.
 For instance, if you have Jira and Confluence connected to Gwapit, you probably don’t care about the email notifications you get from these services.
-Feel free to create a group to filter them out, defined as:
+Feel free to create a topic to filter them out, defined as:

 firstname.lastname@example.org for Confluence and